bentoml/BentoML/docs/source/guides/monitoring.rst

 .. code-block:: bash

-    » helm inspect values prometheus-community/kube-prometheus-stack > ./configs/deployment/kube-prometheus-stack.values
+    » helm inspect values prometheus-community/kube-prometheus-stack \

-Next, we need to change the port at which the Prometheus server service is available, by changing our service type from ``ClusterIP`` to ``NodePort``.
+        > ./configs/deployment/kube-prometheus-stack.values

-This enable Prometheus server to be accessible at your machine ``:30090``.
+Next, we need to change Prometheus server service type in order for us to access it from the browser, by changing our service type from ``ClusterIP`` to ``NodePort``.
+This enable Prometheus server to be accessible at your machine ``:30090``

 .. code-block:: yaml